New: Visa & Mastercard You can now pay with Visa and Mastercard at checkout. Fast, secure, and convenient.

 Certificates of Analysis

 A proper Certificate of Analysis (COA) should show the actual HPLC chromatogram, not just a number.
-It should include mass spectrometry data confirming the molecular weight matches the target sequence, a batch or lot number for traceability, and the name of the testing lab along with the analysis date.
-If a supplier provides a COA that lacks any of these elements, that is a red flag.
+It should include mass spectrometry data confirming that the molecular weight matches the target sequence, a batch or lot number for traceability, and the name of the testing laboratory together with the analysis date.
+If a supplier provides a COA that is missing any of these elements, that is a warning sign.

 Third-Party Verification

 Research peptides are tools for laboratory investigation.
-In cell culture experiments, they help researchers study how specific signaling pathways respond to peptide stimulation.
-Binding assays measure how tightly a peptide interacts with its target receptor and how selective it is over related receptors.
-Stability studies expose peptides to different temperatures, pH levels, and enzymatic environments to understand degradation kinetics.
-Structure-activity relationship (SAR) work -- modifying a peptide's sequence and observing how each change affects function -- is one of the foundational methods in peptide drug discovery.
+In cell culture experiments, they help researchers investigate how specific signalling pathways respond to peptide stimulation.
+Binding assays measure how tightly a peptide interacts with its target receptor and how selective it is relative to related receptors.
+Stability studies expose peptides to various temperatures, pH values and enzymatic environments to understand degradation kinetics.
+Structure-activity relationships (SAR) - the targeted modification of the peptide sequence and observation of functional consequences - are among the fundamental methods of peptide drug research.

-Animal model research represents another major application, though it requires institutional ethics review and appropriate regulatory approvals before any in-vivo work begins.
+Animal model research represents a further application but requires institutional ethics review and appropriate regulatory approvals before in vivo work can begin.

 Regulatory Status